 Toads and frogs aren’t just useful for healing though.
 Pliny also reported that a frog’s tongue placed over the heart of a sleeping woman will compel her to tell the truth.
 Similarly, a fourteenth century Flemish manuscript writes that if you put a toad’s heart and left foot over a sleeping man’s lips, he’ll tell the truth of whatever you ask him.
 Though presumably he’d be asking you a lot of questions first.

 Burying a toad in a stable was a good way to bewitch livestock, and likewise they or their body parts could be hidden in a house as part of a curse.
 Frogs and toads were considered one of the few animals – other than humans, wolves and snakes – which could cast the evil eye on someone.
-And in Brittany, it was thought that people died if toads jumped on them during the night (it is not recorded how many toads though – one toad causing death I find doubtful, three hundred toads is more believable).
+And in Brittany, it was thought that people died if toads jumped on them during the night (it is not recorded how many toads at once though – one toad causing death I find doubtful, three hundred toads is more believable).

 A final brief mention of a use for frogs or toads: divination by frog was claimed by one Joan Mores of East Langton, Kent in 1525, who claimed to tell the future by their croaking.
 Sadly, her methodology was known only to herself.